dannychadburn/dannychadburn.github.io/about.md

 <a href="#facts">Facts</a> / <a href="#faq">FAQ</a> / <a href="#why">Why Tidy Swan?</a>

-#### Since the late 90s I've been working in digital marketing.
-I've generated billions of page views for household name companies, global agencies, government-funded charities and fledgling startups.
+#### Through creative content development I've generated billions of page views for household name companies, digital marketing agencies, government-funded charities and fledgling startups.

 It seemed unfair to limit all that experience to just one employer.
 So I'm now a freelance consultant offering [IA](/content-information-architecture), [performance analysis](/content-campaign-analytics) and [content marketing](/creative-content-marketing) services to companies of all shapes and sizes.